sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 ### External Links:

-    Nameless links can be in the form of:
+    Links without titles can be in the form of:
     - http://www.github.com
     - <http://www.github.com>
-    - github.com (may not work in certain previews)
+    - github.com (May not work in certain previews)

     [Titled link](http://www.github.com)